hashicorp/enos/README.md

 - **Bug Fixes 🐛** category includes PRs with the label `changelog/bug`
 - **Other Changes 😎** category includes PRs with the label `changelog/other`
 - PRs with the label `changelog/none` will be excluded from release notes.

+After it completes, the release workflow automatically triggers another workflow that updates the Homebrew formula file in hashicorp/homebrew-internal, HashiCorp's internal Homebrew tap.